michael-milette/moodle-local_aiid/README.md

 [(Back to top)](#table-of-contents)

-# Download AI Course Designer for Moodle
+# Download AI Instructional Designer for Moodle

-The most recent ALPHA release of AI Course Designer for Moodle is NOT YET available from: https://moodle.org/plugins/local_aiid
+The most recent ALPHA release of AI Instructional Designer for Moodle is NOT YET available from: https://moodle.org/plugins/local_aiid

 The most recent DEVELOPMENT release can be found at: